doppelmutzi/doppelmutzi.github.io/_posts/2018-01-30-vuex-testing-mocha-sinon.md

 # Conclusion

-Moving the discussion beside which testing technology performs better, it is important to test your _Vuex actions_.
+Leaving the discussion out, which testing technology performs better, it is important to test your _Vuex actions_.
 With the testing approaches above (using _Mocha_), it is possible to have a 100% code coverage of _Vuex actions_ as depicted in the next screenshot.
 I think you can also replace _Mocha_ with _Jest_ very easily and get the same test coverage.

 Maybe you have the same attitude like me that _actions_ are one of the most important but also most complex parts of your _Vue.js_ application.
 That's why testing them entirely is crucial!